AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/configure-permissions.md

 In this lesson, you will configure Adobe Experience Platform user permissions using [!DNL Adobe's Admin Console].

 Access control is a key privacy capability in Experience Platform and we recommend limiting permissions to the minimum required for people to perform their job functions.
+See the [Access Control documentation](https://experienceleague.adobe.com/docs/experience-platform/access-control/home.html) for more information.

 Data Architects and Data Engineers are  power users of Adobe Experience Platform and you will need many permissions in order to complete this tutorial and later in your day-to-day work.
 Data Architects are likely be involved in the administration of *other Platform users* at their company such as marketers, analysts, and data scientists.
 As you complete this lesson, think about how you might use these features to manage other users at your company.